-Annex Point/TNsG Annex IIA, VII 7.1 Section 7: Ecotoxicological Profile, including Fate and Behaviour JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
+Section A7.4.1.1 Annex Point/TNsG Annex IIA, VII 7.1 Acute toxicity to fish Section 7: Ecotoxicological Profile, including Fate and Behaviour As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
 The justifications are to be included in the respective location (section) of the dossier.
 If one of the following reasons is marked, detailed justification has to be given below.
-General arguments are not acceptable Official use only Other existing data [✓] Technically not feasible [] Scientifically unjustified [] Other justification [] Detailed justification: It is not scientifically necessary because under normal conditions of use, the use of carbon dioxide in Rentokil Initial's rodenticide (PT14) products will not cause any elevation in the level of carbon dioxide in water, outside normal atmospheric ranges.
-See next page for full details of the scientific calculation, which supports this statement.
-Study summaries are available for two pieces of work investigating the effects of carbon dioxide to fish.
+General arguments are not acceptable Official use only Other existing data [4] Technically not feasible [] Scientifically unjustified [] Limited exposure [] Other justification [] Detailed justification: An acute toxicity study for carbon dioxide to fish is not considered necessary for the following reason: Study summaries are available for two pieces of work investigating the effects of carbon dioxide to fish.
 One of which shows that dissolved concentrations of up to 6.3% carbon dioxide have not given rise to irreversible physiological and behavioural effects.
 Refer to study summaries for details about the data available on the inhalation toxicity of carbon dioxide.
-Given that substantial rises in atmospheric carbon dioxide is never going to be reached under the normal conditions of use of Rentokil Initial's biocidal products and the data cited in this application, it is scientifically unjustified to conduct further studies.
+No key study available for this data end point that has a reliability indicator of 1 or 2.
+Studies are available which have a reliability indicator of 3.
+These data can be useful for the risk assessment, so have been included here.
+A rudimentary PNEC {water} value of 0.03% has been determined for carbon dioxide (i.e. normal atmospheric concentrations of carbon dioxide.
+Undertaking of intende ed Not applicable -